IANW-Projects/MatCL/README.md

 Just use `git clone git@github.com:philipheinisch/MatCL.git` and run compile_lx.m or compile_win.m to compile MatCL.
 Depending on the OpenCL libraries used, the library path may have to be changed.
 Than add the folder `MatCL` to the search path of Matlab.

-There may be problems with old C libraries of Matlab under Linux, resulting in errors such as `Invalid MEX-file '/..../cl_get_devices.mex64'`, followed by many missing symbols.
+There may be problems with old C/C++ libraries supplied by Matlab under Linux, resulting in errors such as `Invalid MEX-file '/..../cl_get_devices.mex64'`, followed by many missing symbols.
 If you use some Debian based system, install the package `matlab-support` via `sudo apt-get install matlab-support` and choose the option to rename the GGC libraries of Matlab during setup.